 |Detailed order of battle of Browne's Army at Kolin at the end of August 1756|

-By September 2, in front of the Prussian invasion, the Saxon Army (14,599 foot and 3,665 horse) had completed its retreat to Pirna Country, a very strong natural fortress.
+By September 2, in the face of the Prussian invasion, the Saxon Army (14,599 foot and 3,665 horse) had completed its retreat to Pirna Country, a very strong natural fortress.
 The wagons accompanying the Saxon Army transported provisions (flour and forage) for 20 days.

-On September 3, Lieutenant-Colonel Warnery at the head of the Puttkamer Hussars took possession of the Castle of Stolpen.
-The same day, as the Prussians approached Dresden, the Elector of Saxony left the town with his two sons, Prince Xavier and Prince Charles, and his dignitaries.
+On September 3, Prussian Lieutenant-Colonel Warnery at the head of the Puttkamer Hussars took possession of the Castle of Stolpen.
+The same day, as the Prussians approached Dresden, the Elector of Saxony left the city with his two sons, Prince Xavier and Prince Charles, and his dignitaries.
 They all joined the Saxon Army at Pirna, establishing themselves in Struppen.
 The Elector's wife, Maria Josepha, and Prince Friedrich Christian remained in Dresden.
-She and her staff would during the following years (even during their exile in Munich) become the centre of the resistance of Saxony against the Prussia.
-Still the same day, Wied's Austrian Corps marched towards Aussig (present-day Ústí nad Labem) to keep open the line of communication with the Saxon Army.
-Indeed the War Council in Vienna still believed that the Saxons would try to retire towards Bohemia.
+She and her staff would become the centre of Saxon resistance against Prussia during the following years (even during their exile in Munich).
+The same day, Wied's Austrian Corps marched towards Aussig (present-day Ústí nad Labem) to keep open the line of communication with the Saxon Army.
+At this point the War Council in Vienna believed that the Saxons would try to retire towards Bohemia.

-On September 5, the Prussian Szekely Hussars, who had been sent forward along the Elbe by Bevern, captured a vessel transporting provisions.
+On September 5, the Prussian Szekely Hussars, who Bevern had sent forward along the Elbe, captured a vessel transporting provisions.

-Frederic informed Friedrich August II, the Elector of Saxony, that he only intended to march through his country towards Bohemia.
-However, his behaviour was more in accordance to an invader.
+Frederick informed Friedrich August II, the Elector of Saxony, that he only intended to march through his country towards Bohemia.
+However, his behaviour was more in accordance with an invader.

-Browne was at the head of the Austrian main force (some 23,000 foot, 7,000 horse and 1,700 artillerymen), assembling in the Kolin region, destined to intervene in Saxony.
+Browne was at the head of the Austrian main force (some 23,000 foot, 7,000 horse and 1,700 artillerymen), assembling in the area of Kolin, which was destined to intervene in Saxony.
 Drašković was at the head of the Austrian Reserve Corps (which included one battalion of each of the following regiments: Karlstädter-Lykaner Grenzer, Karlstädter-Oguliner Grenzer, Karlstädter-Ottochaner Grenzer, Karlstädter-Szluiner Grenzer, Banal-Grenzinfanterieregiment nr.
 1 and Banal-Grenzinfanterieregiment nr.
 2) in Bohemia.

 With Frederick's force immobilized by the small Saxon Army (18,000 men) entrenched at Pirna, it would have been hazardous for Schwerin to advance too deep into Bohemia with his Prussian Army of Silesia.